Russian drone pilots hunting Ukrainian civilians on the streets ‘like a video game’

 “I have a souvenir.
 The fragment remained in my head.
 It can’t be removed.
 And here they put a platinum plate, to cover the hole.
 I am an Iron Lady,” she says with a chuckle.

-These injuries were from when she was hit by a mortar fired across the river into the Kherson suburb of Atonivka in 2023, which was after her son’s home was obliterated by a Russian bomb, but before the drones came and did yet more damage in the summer of last year.
+These injuries were from when she was hit by a mortar fired across the river into the Kherson suburb of Atonivka in 2023.
+That came after her son’s home was obliterated by a Russian bomb but before the drones came and did yet more damage in the summer of last year.

 “The drones were constantly flying at that time.
 People tried to hide under trees or in houses.